martysama0134/how-to-general/freebsd-tips/mysql-things.md

 	You need to specify it in the `my.cnf` and restart the mysql-server service.

 	_Note: The `my.cnf` file isn't created by default when installing MySQL on freebsd.
-It's common path is `/etc/my.cnf` (mariadb reads it only from `/usr/local/etc/my.cnf`)_
+Its common path is `/etc/my.cnf` (mariadb reads it only from `/usr/local/etc/my.cnf`)_

 	Add in the `my.cnf` file the following stuff: